iboyko21/frontend-application-design/chapter1/README.md

 The `index.js` file imports that function and adds the HelloSuperhero component to the document body.

 Wait...
-Is this a *Functional Component* - Not as hard as it sounds is it?
+Is this a *Functional Component*?
+Not as hard as it sounds is it.

 Run webpack again (go ahead and look above if you cannot remember how).
 This time you will see a warning, but no errors.
 And you should now see a new file `./dist/main.js`... have a look.

-Stop and look at the contents of `./dist/main.js` now.
+Seriously.
+Stop and look at the contents of `./dist/main.js` **now**.
 What did webpack do?

 ### Fix those webpack warnings.